Brxndxnnn/Assignment2/README.md

 Brandon: Main Coder for the application.
 Coded the main structure of the application, including the Upload Listings feature, Viewing of Listings, Viewing of Videos etc.

-Irene: Designing and Tester. doing the start up page design and testing of the app to check for error
+Irene: Designing and Tester.
+Doing the start up page design and testing of the app to check for error

 Chor Yi: